 For the right mix of a brilliant family break, Paris with the kids will bring unmissable memories for everyone.
 From the Eiffel Tower and the Pompidou Center to a scenic boat ride on the Thames, Paris can be truly enchanting.

-Add in pony rides and playgrounds at the Jardin du Luxembourg, a Ferris wheel ride at the Tuileries or even the beaches in summer, Paris has you covered for family fun.
+Add in pony rides and playgrounds at the Jardin du Luxembourg, a Ferris wheel ride at the Tuileries or even the beaches in summer, Paris has you covered for family fun and is one of the best places to visit in France with family.

 Plus, there are ways you can visit Paris on a budget, if you want to plan an affordable trip and enjoy the many free things to do in Paris.